 In the case of natural catastrophes, humanity and the planet’s well-being are not enough to push individuals to action (Cicchelli, forthcoming).
 Most of the young French men and women interviewed about the Fukushima nuclear disaster said that they occasionally gave money to charitable organisations when humanitarian crises occurred.
 However, they took other forms of mobilisation off of the table, placing compassion and personal intervention on two separate levels.
 They recognised that national interventions alone were insufficient, and argued for international unity as the ideal solution.
 The idea that individual actions are largely ineffective also appears in studies on ethical consumption (Pleyers, 2013).
 Although ethical consumers place significant emphasis on fighting climate change and developing global solidarity, ‘the limited success of ethical consumption stems largely from the fact that consumers remain somewhat reluctant to envision personal accountability with regard to the consequences of the consumption choices’ (p.
 22).

 More generally, the difficulty associated with taking action reflects the fragile nature of commitment typically displayed in modern societies.
-In a lapidary text, Michelle Perrot (1998) reminds us that:
+In an incisive text, Michelle Perrot (1998) reminds us that:

 A vassal pledges himself to his lord by an oath, a written text that seals his word and faith, his bond of personal subordination to a lord that he henceforth cannot betray without committing treason.
 In the army, voluntary recruits sign up for a period of time that they cannot rescind without deserting, whereas members of the clergy who pronounce their vows promise their order and their Church — and through them, Christ himself — that they will adhere to the virtues of poverty, chastity and obedience, or in other words, a total oblation of body and mind.
 Religious figures who pronounce these vows may only be “relieved” of them by their superiors.
 Shame befalls those who are dishonourably defrocked’ (p.
 5).

-In all three of these cases, commitment involves ‘a lengthy period of time, giving up one’s own will, subordination to a higher power, and dedication to a cause that gives it meaning, but always in a public fashion.
+In all three of these cases, commitment involves ‘a lengthy period of time, giving up one’s own will, subordination to a higher power, and dedication to a cause that gives commitment meaning, but always in a public fashion.
 Commitment is ultimately a personal matter: it is the voluntary act of an individual who binds himself, often in a solemn and public manner’ (p.
 5).
 Such acts of dedication to a cause suggest that individuals can identify with institutions and remain loyal to those institutions in exchange for recognition or appreciation.
 We must wonder, however, whether contemporary institutions can continue to count on such strong loyalty from social actors.
 The examples cited by Michelle Perrot tell us nothing about the capacity of institutions to elicit loyalty merely by offering recognition for fulfilling one’s duties.
 Richard Sennett (1998) examines how ‘mutual loyalties and commitments’ can be cultivated within institutions that are ‘constantly breaking apart or continually being redesigned’ (p.
 10).
 For Sennett, commitment nowadays is not supposed to offset the inconsistency of human beings and human emotions, but rather the inability of contemporary institutions to offer forms of regulation and socialisation that are capable of ensuring a long-term sense of accomplishment in individuals who fulfil their duties.
 According to Sennett, the characteristics of the new capitalism, and in particular the emphasis placed by the latter on the buzzwords of ‘projects’ and ‘flexibility’, ultimately corrode the character of social actors.
 ‘Instability is meant to be normal, Schumpeter’s entrepreneur served up as an ideal Everyman.
 Perhaps the corroding of character is an inevitable consequence.
 No “long term” disorients action over the long term, loosens bonds of trust and commitment, and divorces will from behavior.’ (p.
 31).

 Living together